Carbon-Twelve-C12/supernova/docs/SUPERNOVA_GUIDE.md

 This guide provides detailed instructions for setting up a **production-ready** Supernova blockchain node, participating in mining, and conducting transactions on the network.

-**SuperNova v1.0.0-BETA** combines quantum-resistant cryptography with environmental consciousness for a secure, sustainable blockchain that is now **ready for production deployment**.
+**Supernova v1.0.0-RC3** combines quantum-resistant cryptography with environmental consciousness for a secure, sustainable blockchain that is now **ready for production deployment**.

 ### **Key Features - All Operational:**
 - ✅ **Quantum-Resistant Security**: Post-quantum cryptographic protection